 Strategic Execution risk is defined as the risk of losses due to strategic/business planning that relies on inappropriate assumptions.
 Failure to recognise changes in industry practices and legal, judicial, social, and other environmental conditions resulting in inappropriate business strategy might cause to experience adverse financial results.
-The Business Plan is put together with input from all business areas and is signed off by the Board.
+The Business Plan is compiled with input from all business areas and is signed off by the Board.
 It sets out what the business sets to achieve in the year in terms of income/profitability, and the strategy for the year ahead based on these projections.
 Failure to achieve the projections and goals set out within the Business Plan is a key risk to the Group, potentially meaning reduced income and profitability, and inability to put into effect strategic business initiatives set out within the plan.
 Ultimately, failure to achieve the business plan impacts the viability of the Group, and therefore is a key risk to the business.
 It is of note that AIUK submitted a Regulatory Business Plan to the PRA/FCA in late December 2022.
+This Regulatory Business Plan forms the basis of the carrier's Variation of Permissions (VOP) application which seeks to expand the classes of business the insurer can write in the UK.
+Should the carrier be successful in its application process, there will be a material change to its risk profile.